 In our nonlinear bootstrap argument, we shall need some high Sobolev bound on the solution.
 In order to lighten the proof of the bootstrap as much as possible, we isolate in the present paragraph this technical step.

-\begin{lemma} Let $\theta_0\in H^6(\Omega)$ such that $\theta_0\vert_{\p\Om}=\p_\bn\theta_0\vert_{\p\Om}=0$, $\p_z^2 \bar\theta_0\vert_{\p\Om}=0$.
+\begin{lemma} Let $\theta_0\in H^6(\Omega)$ such that $\theta_0\vert_{\p\Om}=\p_\bn\theta_0\vert_{\p\Om}=0$.
 Let $T^*$ be the maximal time on which the assumptions \eqref{eq:boot-hyp} are satisfied.
 Then for all $t\in (0,T^*)$,

-\end{lemma} \begin{proof} We can not estimate $\theta'$ in $H^6$ directly from its evolution equation since it requires an assumption on $ G=\p_z\bar\theta \in H^6(\Omega)$, therefore on $\theta$ in $H^7(\Omega)$.
+\end{lemma} \begin{proof} We cannot estimate $\theta'$ in $H^6$ directly from its evolution equation since it requires an assumption on $ G=\p_z\bar\theta \in H^6$, and therefore on $\theta$ in $H^7$.
 To get around this, we directly perform an estimate from the whole perturbed evolution equation, namely